MitchDuke/BESIEGED_STUDIOS_V1/README.md

     - Authentication App:
       - Manages user registration, login, and profiles.
+      - Email Verification System
+        - The app includes a commented-out custom email verification flow using Django Allauth.
+It supports public resending of confirmation emails and customized confirmation pages.
+This feature is disabled during submission to streamline access for assessment, but is fully scaffolded for future production use.

     - Admin Dashboard App:
       - Provides a management interface for the site owner.